top of page

 A2292685-CCF1-4807-AD05-4211BBB57BE4_1_2

-Steve Hornby works as a Consultant Upper GI and Bariatric Surgeon at Gloucestershire Hospitals
+Mr Steve Hornby works as a Consultant Upper GI and Robotic Surgeon at Gloucestershire Hospitals

 He holds private practicing privileges at both Nuffield Health Cheltenham and The Winfield Hospitals.

-Originally from Liverpool, he qualified from Nottingham Medical School in 2003.
+Originally from Liverpool, he qualified from Nottingham Medical School.

-He was an early collaborator in the UK Trainee led research movement as a cofounder of SPARCS (Severn and Peninsula Audit and Research Collaborative for Surgeons) and was awarded an Doctorate from the Peninsula College of Medicine and Dentistry, for his research into oesophago-gastric cancer screening.
+He was an early collaborator in the UK Trainee led research movement as a cofounder of SPARCS (Severn and Peninsula Audit and Research Collaborative for Surgeons) and was awarded a Doctorate from the Peninsula College of Medicine and Dentistry, for his research into oesophagogastric cancer screening.

 He is a keen surgical educator, having designed and convened several courses in technical and non-technical surgical skills.